 In the top navigation bar, click Create and then select Block Storage.

-On the Volume list page, click Create a new volume at the top of the volumes list:
+Or on the Volumes list page, click Create a new volume at the top of the volumes list:

 Step 2: Enter volume details

 In the Create volume dialog box, enter the following details:

 - Name: Choose a name for your volume that is easy for you remember.
 You can also use the default name.

 - Description: A description is optional, but we recommend a brief description of the volume’s purpose to help track and organize the various pieces of your deployment.

 - Region: Select the region that matches the server to which you want to attach the volume.

 Step 3: Choose type and size

 Next, choose the type and size of the Block Storage volume.